Reporting Boundary: Birmingham, Nottingham,

 We recognise that transparent communication is essential for transformational change and we quantifiably contribute to 9 SDG’s.

-Couch Perry Wilkes, specialists in designing and integrating the full range of energy solutions into existing and new buildings, has achieved the Planet Mark certification.
+Couch Perry Wilkes, the specialist in designing and integrating the full range of energy solutions into existing and new buildings, has achieved the Planet Mark certification.

-This is Couch Perry Wilkes’s first year of business carbon footprint reporting and certification to The Planet Mark.
+This is Couch Perry Wilkes’s second year of business carbon footprint reporting and certification to Planet Mark.
 This year it has calculated the carbon footprint across six of its operational sites for the year ending December 2019.